 Almost every business of any size has started using ERP systems to keep silos of data at one common software platform.
 There is no use of tons of data if it can’t provide you with the useful information.
 The problem is data is everywhere, but information is nowhere.
 To make the most of the data, leveraging business intelligence tools is very essential.
 Now, companies have released the importance of existing data and how it can be utilized to draw out meaningful insights.
 Therefore, they have shifted their focus towards big-data initiatives.
 ERP is a foundation tool for any sophisticated business.
 ERP and business intelligence integration enhance the analytics work.

 Business intelligence is a process that makes use of some tools and applications that analyze data and presents actionable information drawn from it.
 This information is used by the companies to make informed business decisions.
 BI works on facts and makes use of historical data to present information that can be used to take actions.
-In ERP systems, analytics is a standard feature.
+In custom ERP software development services, analytics is a standard feature.

 To start with, let’s take a grasp of the importance of analytics reports generated by software systems.
 BI tools perform data analysis and generate reports, summaries, dashboards, maps, graphs etc. So, the analytics provide users with the data knowledge to know about your business much better.